2014 Hyundai TucsonBuying Guide • Review • Research

 Although it comes with a number of electronic features, the interior is straightforward.
 Clear gauges, dials and rocker switches all give a certain feeling of stability.
 Drivers don’t need to possess a computer science degree to know how to use the electronics; no spinning through multiple touchscreens is necessary to turn the radio on.
 It has enough gadgets to keep technophiles happy, yet still easy to operate.

 8. Hyundai has an excellent warranty.

 Hyundai has a five-year, 60,000 mile warranty that says they’ll repair or replace any part manufactured or installed by them under normal use and maintenance.
-They also have a seven-year, unlimited miles warranty against rust under normal use, a 10-year, 100,000 mile powertrain warranty and five years of 24-hour roadside assistance.
+They also have a seven-year, unlimited miles warranty against rust under normal use, a powertrain warranty lasting ten years or 100,000 miles, and five years of 24-hour roadside assistance.

 9. Hyundai beat Nissan, Mercedes, BMW, Audi and Volvo in quality rankings.

 JD Power’s 2013 Initial Quality Study puts Hyundai ahead of all of them.